mayabenowitz/Origins/README.md

 At this time, there are no guidelines for submission.
 (This is the Wild West of research at the knife's edge.)
 I strongly encourage subject matter experts with the desire to write a referee report to do so and open a PR.
 The quality of a paper should be determined by a fair sampling of the field's opinion.
 The speech here is nearly unrestricted.
 If something gets you fired up and spicy feel free to be combative (within reason).
 If you are anonymous and an asshole, I will view you with great suspicion and reserve the right to let you taste the ban hammer.
 If you are an asshole and not anonymous, I can respect that, but I won't like it.

-## The most ambitious research program in the history of science needs an institutional home
+## This program needs an institutional home!

 I love taking risks.
 That's why I left the academy to pursue this program.
 When I graduated in 2015 with a degree in mathematical physics from Utah State the dogma that is the Copenhagen interpretation was still in full-force.
 There was no obvious career path in quantum foundations, especially as a graduate student with a B+ average from a mid-tier state school.
 So I left and stayed true to myself, pursuing my obsession and daring the impossible.